tiramiseb/quickonf/docs/index.md

 ## How it works

-You create a `quickonf.yaml` file in your system.
+You create a file, named `quickonf.yaml` by default, in your system.
 For instance in your home folder.
-Then you execute `quickonf`.
+Then you execute `quickonf` or `quickonf -c your-file.yaml`.
 It reads this file and executes all instructions in it.

 In this file, you create steps, with the following format: